mattkorczynski/mattkorczynski/README.md

 👋 I’m Matt Korczynski - currently operating in Wroclaw 🇵🇱 .
-Nevertheless, I have been writting code in many other places - 🇫🇮 🇸🇪 🇨🇭
+I have been writting code in many other interesting places - 🇫🇮 🇸🇪 🇨🇭

 Most of my projects are private.
 Public part of my repo mainly consists of playing results with different technologies or basement projects.